KuleenS/VLMBiasEval/README.md

 # VLMBiasEval

 ## Description
-"VLMBiasEval" is a research project exploring the impact of using aligned language models on the fairness and bias of Visual Language Models (VLLMs) like LLaVa.
-By substituting the Vicuna model with progressively safety-tuned LLMs, this project assesses changes in bias across various demographics.
+"VLMBiasEval" is a research project exploring the fairness and bias of Visual Language Models (VLLMs) like LLaVa.

 ## Installation
 Clone the repository to your local machine: